johnnybravo202020/Horsing-Around/readme.md

 ## Quick Guide
 It is still on development.
 But in order to try, open a new terminal or command console from the project directory.
 Make sure you run the tests for to make sure scrappers are working.
-Run `python manage.py test` and if you see "OK" then run `pytong manage.py shell` in order to activate the django shell.
+Run `python manage.py test` and if you see "OK" then run `python manage.py shell` in order to activate the django shell.

 From now on we can write python code.